 Banshees are cursed to feel distressed when they are within the presence of a living creature.
 This is because they are reminded of what they once were, a beautiful living being.
 Slowly they will begin to loathe the living and make it a point to seek out and slay any that come within 5 miles of their domain.

-Stats and Abilities of a Banshee
+Banshee Stats and Abilities

 Let’s go over the base abilities and stats of a D&D 5e banshee so we can get an idea of what the role of this monster is.
 All of these stats and abilities can be found on page 23 of the Monster Manual.